wendelloliveiradev/wendelloliveiradev/README.md

 # 👋 About me..

-<p style="font-size: 16px"> Hi there, my name is Wendell, I am a brazilian Software Engineer
-            based in São José dos Campos - São Paulo.
+<p style="font-size: 16px">Hi there, my name is Wendell Oliveira, I am a brazilian Software Engineer based in São José dos Campos - São Paulo.
 With over 3 years of experience as Full Stack Software Developer.
 I am a passionate about computers and technology, so I got a Science and Technology degree with focus on Computer Science at the Federal University of São Paulo, also aquired a little bit of international experience by living in New Zealed for about one year.
-I am guided by developing secure, robust, reliable and scalable systems.
-I am looking foward to contribute to an international company.</p>
+I am here to guide and build your way through the most difficult parts, when building state of the art web applications.</p>

 <br>
 <br>